The invariably generating graph of the alternating and symmetric groups: Abstract

 \section{Abstract}

-Given a finite group $G$, the invariably generating graph of $G$ is defined as the undirected graph in which the vertices are the nontrivial conjugacy classes of $G$, and two classes are connected if and only if they invariably generate $G$.
+Given a finite group $G$, the invariably generating graph of $G$ is defined as the undirected graph in which the vertices are the nontrivial conjugacy classes of $G$, and two classes are adjacent if and only if they invariably generate $G$.
 In this paper we study this object for alternating and symmetric groups.
-First we observe that in most cases it has isolated vertices.
-Then, we prove that if we take them out we obtain a connected graph.
-Finally, we bound the diameter of this new graph from above and from below --- apart from trivial cases, it is between $3$ and $6$ ---, and in about half of the cases we compute it exactly.
+The main result of the paper states that, if we remove the isolated vertices from the graph, the resulting graph is connected and has diameter at most $6$.